khalidsaadat/soen341/README.md

 ## Technologies Used
 For the front-end, we are going to be using HTML, CSS and JavaScript.
 For the back-end, we are going to be using PHP and SQL.

+## Description, Objective and Core Features of the Project

 ## How to run this project?
 This project is built with PHP; hence, it needs an Apache system, such as XAMPP.
 Follow these steps to successfully run this project in your system:
  - Install XAMPP through the following link: